ashuaru/SPARQL-result-set-visualization/README.md

 VizResu is designed to support semantic data analysis by visualizing the results of predefined query templates using an asynchronous web application.

-# Prerequisits and instructions for installation
+# Prerequisites and instructions for installation
 Following this instruction:
 1. Download and install node js package from this link https://nodejs.org/en/.
 2. Download and install python from this link https://www.python.org/downloads/.